lassepe/ProjectThesis/Presentation/30_localization_and_planning.md

 \vspace{20pt}
 $\Rightarrow$ MLMPC is an optimal policy for the fully observed problem (MDP)

-## Integrating Domain Knowledge for POMCPOW and DESPOT
+## Integrating Domain Knowledge for POMDP Solvers

 **Value Estimates**